benkalmus/elixir-rest-api-example/docs/README.md

 - [x] Makefile for easy startup and teardown of containers, tests and app

 - [] Environment file: move credentials out of configs and into .env files

+- [] Add versioning to json API
+  - a simple "version" header to track changes

 - [x] Schemas
   - inspect Country - Currency relationship schema